vree-sdk/documentation/docs/vree-settings.md

 Using the `VRee > Settings` button the Settings window will be opened.
 This chapter will walk through all the different options and their functions.
-All settings shown in the first ScriptableObject (DefaultSettings) are saved in an xml file and can be changed after making a build.
-Check with Jesse

 # Networking
 ![Alt](../images/settings/networking.png "Networking.")